menglanyan/airline-booking-system/README.md

 ### 🎨 Frontend — Built with React

-**🔹 Responsive UI Design**
-Developed a dynamic interface where users can register, search for flights, and manage bookings.
-Admins and pilots access role-based dashboards with tailored functionality.
+**🔹 Role-Based User Interface**
+Designed an intuitive and responsive interface for different user roles:
+- **Customer**: Search and book flights, manage bookings, update personal profile
+- **Pilot**: View assigned flights and update flight statuses
+- **Admin**: Manage all flights, airports, users, and assign pilot roles

 **🔹 Real-Time Flight Search**
-Integrated API-based flight filtering by **airport**, **status**, **date**, and **time**, allowing customers to easily find available flights.
+Integrated API-based flight filtering by **airport**, **status**, **date**, and **time**, allowing customers to easily find available flights

-**🔹 Smooth API Integration**
+**🔹 API Integration**
-Used **Axios** for REST communication with the backend, automatically attaching JWT tokens to authorized requests.
+Seamlessly connected to the Spring Boot backend using **Axios** for secure data transactions Implemented interceptors to attach JWT tokens for authorized requests

+**🔹 Authentication & Security**
+Implemented **JWT-based authentication** with automatic token management and logout on expiration
+Restricted route access through **React Router DOM** and role-specific guards

+**🔹 Modern Design**
+Developed dynamic dashboards that adapt to each user’s role and permissions Responsive layout with reusable React components for naviagtion bar, footer, and message display Integrated notification and toast messages for user experience

 ---